 - Disable WebRTC in your browser or add an extension to prevent WebRTC leaks.

-Whether you are seeking Internet privacy or you would like to watch video content from other countries, a VPN can be a great tool for securing your location and online activity.
-Use Panda Security’s Free VPN to browse the Internet leak free and protected.
+Whether you’re seeking internet privacy or you would like to watch video content from other countries, a free VPN service can be a great tool for securing your location and online activity.
+To keep your browsing history leak-free and protected, ask yourself, “Is my VPN working?” and be sure to check your connections frequently.